koush/scrypted/plugins/tapo/README.md

 1. Add the Tapo Camera using the ONVIF Plugin.
 2. Enable ONVIF Two Way Audio on the camera.
 3. Enable the Tapo Two Way Audio extension.
+4. Enter your Tapo Cloud password into the Tapo Two Way Audio Settings.